modelica/ModelicaSpecification/RationaleMCP/0031/MoM/2019-10-01_FlatModelica_100thDesignMeetingNotes.md

 * Support predefined scalar types: Real, Integer, Boolean.

 ### type names
-* Should have leading "_" to avoid confusion with variable names and keywords, see name-mapping and related discussion pull 2389.
+* Should have leading underscore ("_ ") to avoid confusion with variable names and keywords, see name-mapping and related discussion pull 2389.

 ### parameter
 How to treat a parameter without a value?